Curved Page Divider

 Many of the children who enter the foster care system haven't had the opportunity to experience what a "real home" is like.
 This can include having routines such as eating at the dinner table as a family, cooking with mom or dad, or having homework time.
 These are usually unfamiliar experiences for foster children.

-When you foster a teenager, you can give them a glimpse of what a loving family home is supposed to be like.
-This will give them the foundation to provide routine and loving structure with their own future families.
+When you foster a teenager, you can give them a glimpse of what a loving family home is like.
+This will give them the foundation to provide routine, loving structure for their own future families.

 You can guide them through their tough teenage years